spanner888/CamScripts/README.md

 ## Special mention:

-1. An Extensive ToolBit rule based naming system which allows use of ANY ToolBit property and allows setting order of each component as well as leading/trailing seperators and abbreviations.
+1. An Extensive ToolBit rule based naming system which allows use of ANY ToolBit property and allows setting order of each component as well as leading/trailing separators and abbreviations.

 - For example:
   - 2F-D6.35-L31